spraakbanken/korp-frontend-settings-rewrite/README.md

+TEMPORARY REPOSITORY

 The purpose of this code is to take the configuration files in https://github.com/spraakbanken/korp-frontend-sb and create new configuration files for the Korp frontend (https://github.com/spraakbanken/korp-frontend), while extracting the neccessary information for the new configuration backend.

-Since the original files are Javascript, sometimes with dependencies in the frontend, the files must be preprocessed to remove/change code, such as a call to `new CorpusListing(corpora)`.
-So the transformation will be done in several passes.
+Since the original files are Javascript, that will be evaluated with nodejs to extract information, the files must be preprocessed to remove/change dependencies, such as a call to `new CorpusListing(corpora)` (of no interest to the actual configuration).

 main.py:
 1. Copy the files from ../korp-frontend-sb (depends in the correct version being checkouted) into ./source/